 The Unified Plan serves as a guide for future land use and community development decisions in the County through 2030.
 This single document simultaneously provides the basis for capital investment and land use decisions while allowing the County to continue to receive federal funds from the United States Department of Housing and Urban Development.

-The Comprehensive Transportation Plan, while coordinated with the Unified Plan, will be a stand-alone document and will focus on the transportation network needed to serve current and future development.
-The Comprehensive Transportation Plan becomes the reference providing for the county's transportation funding priorities.
+The Comprehensive Transportation Plan, while coordinated with the Unified Plan, is a stand-alone document, focusing on the transportation network needed to serve current and future development.
+The Comprehensive Transportation Plan is the reference document providing for the county's transportation funding priorities.